neoforged/.github/primers/1.21.4/index.md

 - `net.minecraft.core.BlockPos#breadthFirstTraversal` now takes in a function that returns a `$TraversalNodeStatus` instead of a simple predicate to allow certain positions to be skipped
 - `net.minecraft.core.particles.TargetColorParticleOption` -> `TrailParticleOption`, not one-to-one
 - `net.minecraft.data.DataProvider#savelAll` now has overloads for maps with a key function to get the associated path
+- `net.minecraft.network`
+    - `NoOpFrameEncoder` replaced by `LocalFrameEncoder`, not one-to-one
+    - `NoOpFrameDecoder` replaced by `LocalFrameDecoder`, not one-to-one
+    - `MonitorFrameDecoder` replaced by `MonitoredLocalFrameDecoder`, not one-to-one
 - `net.minecraft.network.protocol.game`
     - `ClientboundLevelParticlesPacket` now takes in a boolean that determines whether the particle should always render
     - `ClientboundMoveVehiclePacket` is now a record